c08oprkiua/miitraverse/README.md

 # DISCLAIMER

 This app is designed to mimic the requests a real console would make.
-To this extent, bans solely for using the app alone should not happen, nor should it be particularly detectable that this app is not a console.
+To this extent, bans solely for using the app alone should not happen, nor should it be particularly detectable that this app is not a console, albeit one making some odd network requests.
 That being said...

-This app will not magically make you a hackerman capable of evading rules.
-You are stull subject to the rules of whichever Miiverse revival(s) you are accessing, this app will not change that.
-I hold no responsiblity for you getting banned for behavior explicitly outlined against the TOS of whichever Miiverse revival you are using through MiiTraverse.
-This app will not allow you to easily evade bans, as it still requires console certificates and account tokens to pass authentication on (some of) these services.
+This app does not do any of the following:
+* Allow you to post screenshots where you aren't allowed to*
+* Evade console/account bans
+* Sidestep access whitelists*
+* Prevent bans for otherwise bannable offenses*
+* Provide valid console certificates out of the box

+*Based on the rules and setup of the Miiverse revival you are accessing

-# Requirements
+# Requirements:
 This app does not include, but will require, the following:
 * An already created (and not banned) account on the revival you are accessing
 * console certificates from either a Wii U or a 3DS